stoyky/figment/README.md

 - Disable NAT and test the network (see Quickstart step 8 below).
 - Do not forget to disable Shared Folders, and take a base snapshot after running the VMs.

 Note: The Vagrant boxes are prebuilt with IP addresses 192.168.56.20 (FlareVM) and  192.168.56.10 (REMnux).
-Make sure you configure your Hypervisor to have a Host-only network with range 192.168.56.0/24!
+Make sure you configure your Hypervisor to have a Host-only network with range 192.168.56.0/24.
+(Virtualbox) Ensure your host-only network is named vboxnet0.

-### Quick Start
+## Customizing using Packer + Ansible Templates

 Follow these steps if you want to customize the resulting VMs / Vagrant boxes: